JuliaGaussianProcesses/JuliaGaussianProcesses.github.io/kernelfunctions.md

 \begin{section}{title="Some theory", name="Theory"}

-Kernel functions are a simple and efficient representation of a dot-product of high (and infinite) dimensional feature maps.
+Kernel functions are a simple and efficient representation of the dot-product of high (and infinite) dimensional feature maps.

 \end{section}